13 Causes of Nausea—Besides a Typical Stomach Bug

 How do you know if your adrenals aren’t working properly?
 “The classic symptoms are nausea, vomiting, diarrhea, weight loss, and, if it continues, your blood pressure goes down so much you go into shock,” Dr. Holt says.
 People with adrenal insufficiency who experience these symptoms should seek immediate medical attention; without treatment, the condition can be deadly.

 Beware of nausea or a sick feeling in your stomach–even if you don’t have chest pain.
-It can mean you’re having a heart attack.
+It could mean you’re having a heart attack.

 Women are more likely to report these less typical cardiac symptoms than men, says Amnon Beniaminovitz, MD, a cardiologist at Manhattan Cardiology in New York City.
 He’s had patients who present with acid reflux-like symptoms who’ve actually suffered heart attacks, so it’s really important to get checked out.